MicrosoftDocs/powerapps-docs/articles/functions/function-clear-collect-clearcollect.md

 **Collect**( *DataSource*, *Item*, ... )

 - *DataSource* – Required.
 The data source that you want to add data to.
 If it does not already exist, a new collection is created.
 - *Item(s)* - Required.
-One or more items to add to the data source.
+One or more records or tables to add to the data source.

 **Clear**( *Collection* )